Blog

 As a new school year approaches, it is a good time to review some principles of pedestrian and bicycle safety.

 Walking or biking to school is fun, encourages physical activity, and helps form healthy habits that could last a lifetime.
 The Centers for Disease Control and Prevention recommends that children and adolescents get one hour or more of physical activity daily; walking or bicycling to school could help many students meet this recommendation.
-However, according to the National Household Travel Survey, only 10% of children ages 5–17 walk or bike to school in the United States.
+However, according to the National Household Travel Survey, only 10% of school-aged children walk or bike to school in the United States.

 It is everyone’s responsibility to keep students safe while they are actively commuting to school.
 Here are some tips to consider: